-Books by University of Georgia School of Law professors examine legal issues ranging from the selection of the U.S. Supreme Court to inequality in financial services.
+Books by University of Georgia School of Law professors examine legal issues ranging from the selection of the U.S. Supreme Court to the use of rap lyrics as evidence in criminal trials.
 Our faculty include officers of groups like the American Society of International Law and the Association for Law, Property and Society, as well as winners of prestigious awards like the American Law Institute Young Scholars Medal.
 Some have given expert testimony before Congress, while others serve as consultants to institutions like the International Criminal Court.
 Several provide comments to the media on current law-related issues.
 Most importantly, our faculty are eager to enrich our students’ education.

 You’ll study in law school buildings on a tree-lined campus in Athens, a vibrant locale not far from Atlanta.
 On campus you’ll benefit from: research facilities like the Alexander Campbell King Law Library, as well as the Louis B. Sohn Library on International Relations at the Dean Rusk International Law Center; professional development and career preparation; world-class lectures, conferences, and other events; and experiential learning opportunities.